More Than a Teacher

 A Class Community Builder

-Staying with one group of children over many years means a Waldorf teacher becomes deeply attuned to each child’s personality, learning style, and social dynamics.
+Working so closely with the children means that a Waldorf teacher becomes deeply attuned to each child’s personality, learning style, and social dynamics.
 They are the class shepherd, supporting not only academics, but friendships, emotional growth, and moral development.
 This continuity builds a profound sense of safety and trust.
 Children know they are seen.
 And parents often find that the teacher comes to know their child in a remarkably complete way.

 The class teacher is also a key point of contact for parents.
 Over the years, they develop strong relationships with families and serve as a partner in guiding each child’s growth.
 They listen, communicate, and offer thoughtful insight, always with deep respect for the family’s role.